 What is the digital rectal exam?

 The digital rectal exam, or DRE, is a routine procedure as part of an annual physical exam with a doctor.
-The physician briefly feels the surface of the prostate for any abnormalities by inserting a gloved and lubricated finger into the rectum for a several seconds.
+The physician briefly feels the surface of the prostate for any abnormalities by inserting a gloved and lubricated finger into the rectum for a few seconds.

 How is the digital rectal exam performed?

-During this test the doctor feels for bumps, soft or hard spots or other abnormalities on the prostate.
+During this test the doctor feels for bumps, soft or hard spots, or other abnormalities on the prostate.
 If the prostate is enlarged there may be some discomfort during the examination and the urge to urinate may be present.